Human Resources, Management, and Organizational Development Consulting Services

 In special circumstances, we can tailor research approaches and analytical techniques from a variety of research disciplines, including basis statistical process control, quality improvement techniques, and organizational assessment.
 We also offer an array of reporting and feedback processes to help clients assimilate and apply the lessons learned from evaluation findings.

-3. Gather and analyze evidence.
 We employ a variety of techniques for the collection of relevant data, tailored to suit the nature of the investigation.
 These include procedures designed for collecting both quantitative data and qualitative data such as the following:

 Advent Consulting Associates applies both quantitative and qualitative methods to analyze data from research, and identify scales of measurement that are appropriate for the specific sources and types of data.
 We often perform descriptive statistics of the sample(s) and relevant stratification groups, and statistical tests of research hypotheses.
 Our consultants are very familiar with parametric, non-parametric, multivariate, and univariate statistics and their interpretation.

-4. Communication and reporting of results.
 Our consultants are skilled in the communication and writing of research results, from a description of the research background through the interpretation of findings for decision-making by policy experts, elected officials, and agency managers.
 We can assist in the preparation of materials for public outreach and presentations, such as slides and graphs, tailored to the characteristics of each specific audience.
 We are familiar with a variety of formal writing styles including APA, economics, and Turabian styles.

 Our approach to performance management is similar to our program evaluation research, at least conceptually.
 Both processes focus on acquiring and analyzing data, comparing results with expectations, and being fair and impartial.
 An important difference is that performance management is usually focused on individual performance and it is much more concrete than is the evaluation of programs, operations, policies, and organizations.
 Because of interpersonal difficulties, stress, and uncertainty, many managers find that performance management is an exceedingly difficult responsibility.